klaytn/klaytn-docs/docs/klaytn/design/token-economy.md

 Service providers receive rewards through three stages as follows, based on data collected during a round.

-1. Applying minimum threshold and calculate contribution: Contribution measurement and compensation payments are made only to service providers that have passed the minimum standard \(e.g. inflow of at least 100 new users\).
-Contribution is measured based on the four metrics and their weights ​​mentioned above.
+1. Applying minimum threshold and calculating contribution: Contribution measurement and compensation payments are made only to service providers that have passed the minimum standard \(e.g. inflow of at least 100 new users\).
+The contribution is measured based on the four metrics and their weights ​​mentioned above.

 2. Calculating the total reward amount of compensation for a round: The total reward amount per round is measured based on the  number of \(new / retained\) user inflows.
 The total reward amount per round cannot exceed the total reward pool.